mlavin/django-all-access/docs/customize-views.rst

         parameters to match the OAuth specifications.
 You should not need to override this method in your application.

+    .. method:: get_additional_parameters(provider)

+        Here you can return additional parameters for the authorization request.
+By default this returns ``{}``.
+A common usage for overriding this method is to request additional permissions for the authorization.
+There is no standard for additional permissions in the OAuth 1.0 specification.
+For an OAuth 2.0 provider this is done with the ``scope`` parameter.

     .. method:: get_callback_url(provider)

         This returns the url which the remote provider should return the user after